epam/edp-install/docs/operator-guide/loki-irsa.md

-# IAM Roles For Service Accounts for Loki
+# IAM Roles for Loki Service Accounts

 !!! note
     Make sure that IRSA is enabled and [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/tree/master#amazon-eks-pod-identity-webhook) is deployed according to the [Associate IAM Roles With Service Accounts](./enable-irsa.md) documentation.